 First-year students interested in Biology should enroll in the Bio 110-111 sequence of semester courses titled Biological Explorations; students can begin the sequence with either Bio110 (fall) or Bio111 (spring).
 The Biology Department strongly recommends that students interested in pursuing a major in Biology take both semesters of Biological Explorations.
 However, a student may choose to opt out of one semester of Bio 110-111 if she earned a 5 on the AP Biology exam or 5, 6, or 7 on the International Baccalaureate higher level exam.
-Students choosing this option must consult the Biology faculty at the Academic Fair to decide which semester course is best suited to their academic needs and plans.
+Students choosing this option must consult the Biology faculty at the Academic Fair during Customs Week to decide which semester course is best suited to their academic needs and plans.
 There are no other options for placing out of the Bio 110-111 sequence.
 Please note that placement out of one semester of Biological Explorations does not satisfy the Biological Explorations prerequisite for 200/300-level biology courses.

-Contact person: Professor Tamara Davis, email@example.com
+Contact person: Professor Jennifer Skirkanich, firstname.lastname@example.org

 How does placement in Economics work?

-Contact person: Professor David Ross, firstname.lastname@example.org
+Contact person: Professor Michael Rock, email@example.com

 What languages can I study as a Bryn Mawr student?

 Bryn Mawr and Haverford Colleges offer instruction in Arabic, Chinese (Mandarin), French, German, Greek, Hebrew (Elementary only), Italian, Japanese, Latin, Russian, and Spanish.
 A Swahili language and culture class is offered, but because language is only part of the course composition, this course does not satisfy the language requirement.
 Similarly, cooperation with Penn allows Bryn Mawr students to study over fifty languages not offered at Bryn Mawr or Haverford, such as American Sign Language, Hindi, Korean, and Vietnamese.
 Please note that these courses cannot ordinarily be used to satisfy the foreign language requirement.
-We also recommend that students not attempt a Penn course in fall of the first year.
+We also recommend that students not attempt a Penn course in fall of their first year.

 Must all students take a foreign language course this fall?